PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

 See also {py:class}`power_grid_model_io.utils.AutoID`

 ## AutoID Mapping
-Let's consider a very common example of the usage of `auto_id` in a mapping file.
-(Note that we're focussing on the ids and references, so the other attributes have been disregarded.)
+Let's consider a very common example of the usage of `auto_id` in a mapping file (note that we're focussing on the ids and references, other attributes are therefore omitted).
 ```yaml
   Nodes:
     node: